Access to the PHOENIX beamline

 In general, we recommend to contact beamline Staff to discuss the details of the experiment already prior to proposal submission.
 Please seek contact latest once you have been awarded beamtime.

-Setting up an experiment is, in general, performed as part of the allocated beamtime.
-Also setting up the beamline to the needs of your specific experiments is part of the beamtime.
+Setting up an experiment and the beamline is, in general, performed as part of the allocated beamtime. .
 Under favourable circumstances, it may be possible to complete some part of setting up in the experimental hutch in advance.
 This depends on whether the hutch is being used by another user immediately prior to one's beamtime.
 Please check this with the beamline scientist.

 Please think about the worst case scenario which could happen during your experiment and how to prevent danger to people and equipment.
 Please consider what happens, if cooling water or electricity fails.
-Do you have overpressure and overtemperature protection?
+Do you have over-pressure and over-temperature protection?
+Are there toxic gases or samples?

 Not declaring any risks related to your experiment in a beamtime proposal may lead to cancellation of awarded beamtime, as the safety situation must be checked by default by PSI safety experts prior to your beamtime.
 If you realize that you have forgotten to declare a risk in a submitted proposal, please contact the beamline staff right away.
 Please do not wait until your beamtime at the SLS starts.
-If undeclared risks occur during your beamtime, we might not be able to asses the safety situation together with PSI safety staff right away, and likely have to stop your experiment, or a part of it.
+If undeclared risks occur during your beamtime, we might not be able to asses the safety situation together with PSI safety staff right away, and potentially have to stop your experiment, or a part of it.
 We work hard to take proper care of the safety at the beamline, and need your cooperation to make your stay safe.
-Please be advised that you are responsible for safety of your experiment and that you must inform us about all risks related to your experiment in the submitted proposal.
+Please note that you are responsible for safety of your experiment and all equipment and samples you bring to the beamline.
+Please inform us about all risks related to your experiment in the submitted proposal.